f5devcentral/f5-agility-labs-big-iq/docs/class1/lab2.rst

 |image19|

-.. note:: Collect Response Code, Collect Method, and Collect Operating System and Browser
-          are already enabled by default in the AS3 schema.
+.. note:: Collect Response Code is already enabled by default in the AS3 schema.

 4. Click **Save & Close**.